Word learning: make it part of your daily life, and it comes naturally. 10 tips to get there and keep going, with little effort

 Feed your motivation

-Tip 6
+Set achievable goals – Tip 6

 Set small, concrete, and achievable goals for your word learning in daily life.
 Be proud of your first sentence in the shop, the first spelling of your name and address, and even more proud when you are understood.
 You learn the language for communication!
 Share your successes with relatives and friends.

-Tip 7
+Ask for help – Tip 7

-Tell people around you that you are learning Dutch, and ask them to explain the words that you meet in your daily life, sentences, and incidents related to Dutch culture.
+Tell people around you that you are learning Dutch, and ask them to explain the words you meet in your daily life, sentences, and incidents related to Dutch culture.
 Don’t discuss what is explained, but thank the person for the help.

 Asking to be corrected may be tricky- some people are too demanding.
 Also, asking your (Dutch) partner to correct your Dutch may endanger the relationship.
 Do not expect your Dutch partner to be able to explain grammar to you, but talk (some) Dutch with him/her every day, it’s a golden opportunity!